Ramiz Mammadov

-Ramiz Mammadov (born 15 August 1968) is an Azerbaijani football manager, who is currently the head coach of Mingachevir FC, and a former football player.
-Sometimes he is confused with his Muscovite colleague Ramiz Mamedov.
+Ramiz Mammadov (born 15 August 1968) is an Azerbaijani football manager, who is currently the head coach of Karvan İK, and a former football player.

 He played between 1992 and 2005, for teams such as FC Kapaz (Ganja), Garabag (Agdam), Kur (Mingacevir), Shafa (Baku), and Turan (Tovuz).
 Toward the end of his career, he played in Iran.
 He also competed internationally for Azerbaijan.

+On 10 July 2026, Ramiz Mammadov was appointed as the head coach of Karvan İK.